In order to apply to UWC schools and colleges through the National Committee of Great Britain, candidates must meet our eligibility criteria.

 Candidates must be aged 16 or 17 on the the 1st of September of the year they aim to enter a UWC.
 Most UWC schools and colleges are only for students of sixth form age.
 Although some UWCs are for students of other ages, UWC Great Britain does not select students for the lower years.

-England, Wales, and Northern Ireland: To be considered for a place at a UWC through the National Committee of Great Britain you would generally apply while you are in (or about to enter) your last year of GCSEs or your first year of AS-Levels (or equivalent).
+England and Wales: To be considered for a place at a UWC through the National Committee of Great Britain you would generally apply while you are in (or about to enter) your last year of GCSEs or your first year of AS-Levels (or equivalent).

 Scotland: To be considered for a place at a UWC through the National Committee of Great Britain you would generally apply while you are in (or about to enter) your fourth or fifth year of high school (S4 or S5) - sitting either National 4, National 5 or Scottish Higher courses.